 The Ottawa plant is owned by TA Cogen.
 See "Business of TransAlta - Non-Controlling Interests" in this AIF.
 It is a Combined-Cycle cogeneration facility designed to produce 74 MW of electrical energy.
 On August 30, 2013, the Corporation announced the recontracting of the plant with the IESO for a 20-year term, effective January 2014.
-The Ottawa plant also provides steam, hot water, and chilled water to the member hospitals and treatment centers of the

-Ottawa Health Sciences Centre and the National Defence Medical Centre.
-The thermal energy contract with the Ottawa Health Sciences Centre expires January 1, 2024 and the thermal energy contract with the National Defence Medical Centre has an initial term which expires on December 31, 2017; however, pursuant to its terms, it has automatically renewed for two years to December 31, 2019.
+The Ottawa plant also provides steam, hot water, and chilled water to the member hospitals and treatment centers of the Ottawa Health Sciences Centre and the National Defence Medical Centre.
+The thermal energy contract with the Ottawa Health Sciences Centre expires January 1, 2024 and the thermal energy contract with the National Defence Medical Centre has automatically renewed to December 31, 2019.

-The Sarnia plant is a 506 MW Combined-Cycle cogeneration facility that provides steam and electricity to nearby industrial facilities owned by ARLANXEO Canada Inc. (formerly LANXESS AG), Nova Chemicals (Canada) Ltd. ("NOVA") (which in turn supplies Styrolution, a Styrene production facility formerly owned by NOVA) and Suncor Energy Products Inc. In September 2009, we signed a new contract with the IESO, effective as of July 1, 2009 and terminating on December 31, 2025.
+The Sarnia plant is a 499 MW Combined-Cycle cogeneration facility that provides steam and electricity to nearby industrial facilities owned by ARLANXEO Canada Inc. (formerly LANXESS AG), Nova Chemicals (Canada) Ltd. ("NOVA") (which in turn supplies Styrolution, a Styrene production facility formerly owned by NOVA) and Suncor Energy Products Inc. In September 2009, we signed a new contract with the IESO, effective as of July 1, 2009 and terminating on December 31, 2025.
 This agreement includes provisions for the parties to share in the impact and benefit of changes in customer steam load or loss of steam customer.
 The current steam contracts expire at the end of 2022.
-TransAlta Renewables acquired an economic interest based, in part, on the cash flows of the Sarnia cogeneration facility on January 6, 2016, and subsequently on November 30, 2016, the economic interest was replaced with direct ownership of the entity that owns the Sarnia cogeneration plant.
+TransAlta Renewables acquired an economic interest based, in part, on the cash flows of the Sarnia cogeneration facility on January 6, 2016 and subsequently, on November 30, 2016, the economic interest was replaced with direct ownership of the entity that owns the Sarnia cogeneration plant.
 See "Business of TransAlta - Non-Controlling Interests."
+In 2018 Sarnia's capacity was reduced from 506 MW to 499 MW due to the lay up of one generator.
+The reduction in capacity does not impact the plant's ability to meet its contractual requirements.

 The Windsor plant is owned by TA Cogen.
-See "Business of TransAlta - Non-Controlling Interests" in this AIF.
-It is a Combined-Cycle cogeneration facility designed to produce 72 MW of electrical energy, of which, 50 MW was sold under a long-term contract to the OEFC.
+See "Business of TransAlta - Non-Controlling Interests".
+It is a Combined-Cycle cogeneration facility designed to produce 72 MW of electrical energy, of which, 50 MW was sold under a longterm contract to the OEFC.
 This agreement with the OEFC expired November 30, 2016.
-Effective December 1, 2016, the Windsor plant began operating under an agreement with the IESO with a 15 year term for up to 72 MW of capacity.
-The Windsor plant also provides thermal energy to Fiat Chrysler Automobiles Canada Inc.'s minivan assembly facility in Windsor that expires in 2018.
+Effective December 1, 2016, the Windsor plant began operating under an agreement with the IESO with a 15-year term for up to 72 MW of capacity.
+The Windsor plant also provides thermal energy to Fiat Chrysler Automobiles Canada Inc.'s miniousn assembly facility in Windsor that expires in 2020.